Yuri Gidzenko

 Yuri Pavlovich Gidzenko (Юрий Павлович Гидзенко; born March 26, 1962) is a Russian cosmonaut.
 He was a test cosmonaut of the Yuri Gagarin Cosmonaut Training Center (TsPK).
 Gidzenko has flown into space three times and has lived on board the Mir and the International Space Station.
 He has also conducted two career spacewalks.
 Although he retired on July 15, 2001, he continued his employment by a special contract until Soyuz TM-34 concluded.
 Since 2004 to May 2009, Gidzenko was the Director of the 3rd department within the TsPK.
-Since May 2009 he serves as the Deputy Chief of Cosmonaut Training Center TsPK.
+Since May 2009 he has served as the Deputy Chief of Cosmonaut Training Center TsPK.

 Personal

 Gidzenko was born on March 26, 1962, Elanets, Mykolaiv Oblast, Ukraine (then in the Soviet Union).
 Gidzenko is married to Olga Vladimirovna Shapovalova.
 They have two sons, Sergei, born in 1986 and Alexander, born in 1988.
 His father, Pavel Vasilyevich Gidzenko, and mother, Galina Mikhailovna Gidzenko, live in Berezovka-2, Odessa area.
 Gidzenko's hobbies include football, swimming, reading of literature, photography, and walks in forests.